MrAnderson24/Charges/README.md

 # Felony/Regular Charges
 - Notes:
     - This does not include all charges, but a lot of the common ones.
-    - Written and published by Mr. Anderson/Agent_A24
+    - Written and published by Mr. Anderson
 ---

 ## Section 1: Violent Crimes
 **Assault**